john-cd/rust_howto/bk/src/language/macros.md

 ```

 - Note the `!` suffix after the macro's name.
-- Macros may accept a variable number of arguments, in contrast with functions.
-- Square or curly bracket may be used as outer delimiters instead of parentheses e.g., `println!{ "Curly" };`.
+- Square or curly brackets (`[]` or `{}`)  may be used as outer delimiters instead of parentheses e.g., `println!{ "Curly" };`.
 This is most often used with `vec!` to give it an array-like syntax: `let _ = vec![1, 2, 3];`.
-- When a function-like macro is used as an item or a statement and is not using curly braces, a semicolon is required at the end.
+- When a function-like macro is used as an item or a statement (see below) and is not using curly braces, a semicolon is required at the end.

 This said, function-like macros are more general and powerful than function calls:

+- Macros may accept a variable number of arguments.
-- The macro argument, that is the contents within its `()` (or `[]` or `{}`) delimiters, are not restricted to a list of expressions.
+- The macro arguments are not restricted to be a comma-separated list of expressions.
 In fact, it _does not need to be valid Rust_, which can be exploited to create a _domain specific language_ within Rust code (see section below).
 - What a macro generates is not limited to an expression or statement.
 - Some macros may be called in places where a function could not, for example outside of a function's body.